What is HIPAA Risk Analysis?

 Objective of HIPAA Security Risk Analysis/Assessment:

 The main goal of running HIPAA Risk Analysis is to assess the possible risks and threats to integrity, privacy, and protection of Electronic Protected Health Information (EPHI) and establish the most appropriate safeguards necessary to ensure that they are at an acceptable level.
 This will also ensure that all the risks are commensurate to the expenditure and controls to which the organization is exposed to.

 One of the most effective ways of carrying out a risk analysis is by assessing potential risks and addressing them efficiently to ensure they are at acceptable levels.
-This will comprise of identification of data that needs protection in terms of where it is stored and how it is used.
+This will comprise of the identification of data that needs protection in terms of where it is stored and how it is used.
 These assessments are what will form the foundation of technologies, security measures, and practices in which all EPHI should be protected.
 This also means that there is the need to understand the roles and functions of an organization and identifying possible risks and threats to EPHI and an entity’s assets, especially sensitive ones.

 - Risk analysis procedures and demonstration of a risk management process;